Internet Archive: Operations

 The Archive is a 501(c)(3) nonprofit operating in the United States.
-In 2019, it had an annual budget of $36 million, derived from revenue from its Web crawling services, various partnerships, grants, donations, and the Kahle-Austin Foundation.
+In 2019, it had an annual budget of $37 million, derived from revenue from its Web crawling services, various partnerships, grants, donations, and the Kahle-Austin Foundation.
 The Internet Archive also manages periodic funding campaigns.
 For instance, a December 2019 campaign had a goal of reaching $6 million in donations.
+It uses Ubuntu as its choice of operating system for the website servers.

 The Archive is headquartered in San Francisco, California.
 From 1996 to 2009, its headquarters were in the Presidio of San Francisco, a former U.S. military base.
 Since 2009, its headquarters have been at 300 Funston Avenue in San Francisco, a former Christian Science Church.
 At one time, most of its staff worked in its book-scanning centers; as of 2019, scanning is performed by 100 paid operators worldwide.
 The Archive also has data centers in three Californian cities: San Francisco, Redwood City, and Richmond.
 To reduce the risk of data loss, the Archive creates copies of parts of its collection at more distant locations, including the Bibliotheca Alexandrina in Egypt and a facility in Amsterdam.

+As of 2025, it is reported that Internet Archive operates six data centers, mainly in California, with smaller ones in other U.S. states, Canada and Europe.
+They have controlled access and fire protection systems, and are monitored for security.
+All Internet Archive data centers adhere to ISO/IEC 27001 standard, and some of them meet additional certifications.

+Since 2016, Internet Archive started to work to create a decentralized prototype of the digital library.
+From 2020, content from Internet Archive started to be stored in Filecoin.
+By October 2023, one petabyte of data had been uploaded to the Filecoin network.
 The Archive is a member of the International Internet Preservation Consortium and was officially designated as a library by the state of California in 2007.

 Web archiving

 Wayback Machine

-The Internet Archive capitalized on the popular use of the term "WABAC Machine" from a segment of The Adventures of Rocky and Bullwinkle cartoon (specifically, Peabody's Improbable History), and uses the name "Wayback Machine" for its service that allows archives of the World Wide Web to be searched and accessed.
-This service allows users to view some of the archived web pages.
-The Wayback Machine was created as a joint effort between Alexa Internet (owned by Amazon.com) and the Internet Archive when a three-dimensional index was built to allow for the browsing of archived web content.
-Millions of web sites and their associated data (images, source code, documents, etc.) are saved in a database.
-The service can be used to see what previous versions of web sites used to look like, to grab original source code from web sites that may no longer be directly available, or to visit web sites that no longer even exist.
-Not all web sites are available because many web site owners choose to exclude their sites.
-As with all sites based on data from web crawlers, the Internet Archive misses large areas of the web for a variety of other reasons.
-A 2004 paper found international biases in the coverage, but deemed them "not intentional".

-A "Save Page Now" archiving feature was made available in October 2013, accessible on the lower right of the Wayback Machine's main page.
-Once a target URL is entered and saved, the web page will become part of the Wayback Machine.